apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/gin/index.md

 1. Sign up / Sign in to the [API dashboard](https://app.apitoolkit.io)
 2. [Create a project](/docs/documentation/dashboard/creating-a-project/)
 3. [Generate an API key for your project](/docs/documentation/dashboard/generating-api-keys), and include a brief description of your work.
 And to prevent losing your key after it has been generated, remember to make a copy of it.
-4. Installl APItoolkit and initialize the middleware with the APItoolkit API key you generated above.
-Integrating only takes 3 lines of Go code:

 ## Installation